Khush-A/Exa_search_engine/README.md

 Then open your browser at http://127.0.0.1:5000

+# Requires
-Python 3.9+
+- Python 3.9+

-An Exa API key
+- An Exa API key